blynnerup/getting_rusty/README.md

 The method could of course have been implemented directly onto the struct, but when implementing _traits_ we get the added bonus of being able to write generic functions that accepts any value that implements that trait.

-For instance we could make a function that would accept an item of type T, which is defined to be anything that implements the Noisy trait.
+For instance, we could make a function that would accept an item of type T, which is defined to be anything that implements the Noisy trait.
 The function can then use any behaviour on item that the Noisy trait defines.
 `fn print_noise<T: Noisy>(item: T) { println!("{}", item.get_noise());`